 This session will discuss Doxy PEP and the new BASHH guidelines, strategies to encourage PrEP uptake among women, approaches to responding to patients presenting with online test diagnoses and clinical considerations for herpes in pregnancy and syphilis.

-Speaker Dr Claire Dewsnap
+Speaker Dr Claire Dewsnap FRCP

 comment 1 Created with Sketch Beta.